Slavery and Human Trafficking

 The Nissan Trading Europe Ltd. Corporate Social Responsibility Guidelines for suppliers include the following human rights and labour issues:

-• Prevention of discrimination
+– Prevention of discrimination

-• Respecting human rights
+– Respecting human rights

-• Prohibiting child labour
+– Prohibiting child labour

-• Prohibiting forced labour
+– Prohibiting forced labour

-• Ensuring fair and legal remuneration
+– Ensuring fair and legal remuneration

-• Ensuring fair and legal working hours
+– Ensuring fair and legal working hours

-• Ensuring a safe and healthy working environment
+– Ensuring a safe and healthy working environment

 We seek to engage suppliers and customers where the relationship is based on trust, respect and transparency.
 Through our relationships and processes, we aim to drive all suppliers to meet Nissan Trading Europe Ltd.’s high expectations and standards of business practices.

-We expect suppliers and customers to comply with all applicable laws and regulations
+We expect suppliers and customers to comply with all applicable laws and regulations.

-Nissan Trading Europe Ltd. reserves the right to suspend work with any supplier or customer that fails to conform to the Renault-Nissan Trading Europe Ltd. Corporate Social Responsibility Guidelines; furthermore Nissan Trading Europe Ltd. may require any supplier to investigate any potential or actual incident of non-compliance.
+Nissan Trading Europe Ltd. reserves the right to suspend work with any supplier or customer that fails to conform to the Renault-Nissan Trading Europe Ltd. Corporate Social Responsibility Guidelines.
+Furthermore, Nissan Trading Europe Ltd. may require any supplier to investigate any potential or actual incident of non-compliance.

-We make all employees aware of our internal policies
+We make all employees aware of our internal policies.

-Nissan Trading Europe Ltd. seeks to prevent malpractice within the workplace and encourages Nissan Trading Europe Ltd. employees with genuine concerns about any malpractice to voice these concerns to the relevant persons.
-Nissan Trading Europe Ltd. attempts to strike a balance between safeguarding employees who raise genuine concerns about malpractice (within the Nissan Trading Europe Ltd. business and supplier chain) against the need to protect other employees and suppliers from uninformed or malicious allegations.
+Nissan Trading Europe Ltd. seeks to prevent malpractice within the workplace and encourages employees with genuine concerns about any malpractice to voice these concerns to the relevant persons.
+The company attempts to strike a balance between safeguarding employees who raise genuine concerns about malpractice (within the business and supplier chain) and the need to protect other employees and suppliers from uninformed or malicious allegations.

-The Nissan Trading Europe Ltd. Global Code of Conduct outlines the behaviours we expect from employees and encourages them, as part of their duty as employees, to report any suspected violations of the code of conduct.
+The Nissan Trading Europe Ltd. Global Code of Conduct outlines the behaviours expected from employees and encourages them, as part of their duty, to report any suspected violations of the code.
+Annual training is conducted to ensure all employees understand the issues around the Global Code of Conduct.

 Preventing Modern Slavery in Nissan Trading Europe

-This statement was approved by Nissan Trading Europe Ltd Board of Directors on
+This statement was approved by Nissan Trading Europe Ltd Board of Directors on 19/03/26.